Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.KartaVP.Tools.kvrLens.md

 Andrew Hazelden

 ## Version
-5.73
+5.7301

 ___

 ## Description
 <p>The Kartaverse "kvrLens" and "kvrLensStereo" DCTL fuses allows you to distort your imagery using either the "Brown-Conrady", "Panotools", or "SynthEyes" lens distortion models.
-The "kvrSTMapGenerator" DCTL fuse allows you to generate an initial STMap template.</p>
+The "kvrSTMapGenerator" DCTL fuse allows you to generate an initial STMap template gradient.</p>

-<p>Brown-Conrady is popular with computer vision tools like OpenCV, and photogrammetry/NeRF tools.
-Panotools is used with 360VR panoramic imagery.
-SynthEyes is used for camera tracking/match moving.</p>
+<p>Brown-Conrady is a popular lens model to use with computer vision tools like OpenCV, and photogrammetry/NeRF tools.
+Panotools is a lens model used with 360VR panoramic imagery.
+The SynthEyes lens model is used for camera tracking/match moving.</p>

 <p>Bonus DCTLs: Resolve Edit and Color page compatible DCTL files are included in the folder:<br>
 Reactor:/Deploy/Bin/Kartaverse/LUT/</p>